Sugary Drinks Facts

 Aussies are bombarded with a huge amount of sugary drink marketing every day.

-What these companies don’t advertise is the serious damage that regularly having sugary drinks does to your teeth.
-Too many sugary drinks can also contribute to weight gain, increasing the risk of heart disease, type 2 diabetes, fatty liver disease and 13 types of cancer.
+What these companies don’t advertise is the serious damage that having sugary drinks regularly can do to our health.
+Too many sugary drinks can cause cavities and contribute to weight gain, increasing the risk of heart disease, type 2 diabetes, fatty liver disease and 13 types of cancer.